captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## OSWALDO:
-....
-Oh snap, hold up.
+.…Oh snap, hold up.
 This guy in the Post, I know him!

 ---

 ## POPS:
-Let me see that...
-Umm-hmm, just what I thought!
+Let me see that…Umm-hmm, just what I thought!

 ---